 Pulmonary Center faculty train MD clinical fellows in the subspecialties of Pulmonary and Critical Care Medicine or Allergy and Immunology.
 These fellowship programs provide superb clincal education coupled with first-rate research training, to prepare physicians to be outstanding clinical and/or basic science investigators who best practice and more importantly improve these medical disciplines.

-Pulmonary Center faculty train students in scientific research relating to lung biology, primarily in the Molecular and Translational Medicine program.
-Faculty members also provide PhD training in the MD/PhD program, Immunology program, Microbiology Department, Biochemistry Department, and more.
+Pulmonary Center faculty provide PhD training to students in scientific research relating to lung biology, primarily in the Molecular and Translational Medicine program but also in the MD/PhD program, Immunology program, Microbiology Department, Biochemistry Department, and more.